nakamingos/steggy-metadata-injector/README.md

 **What it does:**
 1. Prompts for an image file path
 2. Converts the image to PNG if necessary (supports JPEG, WebP, TIFF, BMP)
-3. Prompts for a stats range (default: 0-100, supports any range including negative values)
+3. Prompts for a stats range (default: 1-99, supports any range including negative values)
+4. If using default range, offers option to manually enter exact stat values
-4. Generates random stats (Power/Strength, Speed/Agility, Wisdom/Magic) within the specified range
+5. Generates random stats (Power/Strength, Speed/Agility, Wisdom/Magic) within the specified range, or uses manual values
-5. Embeds JSON metadata into the image using steganography
+6. Embeds JSON metadata into the image using steganography
-6. Creates an optimized PNG with `_steggy` suffix
+7. Creates an optimized PNG with `_steggy` suffix
-7. Generates SHA-256 hash of the output image
+8. Generates SHA-256 hash of the output image
-8. Creates Data URIs in both base64 and hexadecimal formats
+9. Creates Data URIs in both base64 and hexadecimal formats
-9. Updates `metadata.json` and `URIHEX.json` files
+10. Updates `metadata.json` and `URIHEX.json` files

 **File Naming Convention:**
 - Images should include `#N` in the filename (e.g., `Character Name #42.png`)